-THE long-striding George van der Burg of Alexander Sinton High and the Spartans Amateur Athletics Club inadvertently won six events at the South African Senior Schools Sports Association (SASSSA) meeting in 1980.
+THE long-striding George van der Burg of Alexander Sinton High and the Spartans Amateur Athletics Club inadvertently won five events at the South African Senior Schools Sports Association (SASSSA) meeting in 1980.

 As you might remember, you were only allowed two track events and a field event (three in all, however, you combined it – relays didn’t count).

 His main events, a mere formality, were the 200m, 400m and the triple jump (and 4X100m).
-He was the reserve for the long jump and javelin, and won!
-As far as it is known, no other athlete has won six SA senior schools titles in a day.
+He was the reserve for the javelin, and won!
+As far as it is known, no other athlete has won five SA senior schools titles in a day.